Meet our Staff and Board

 Michael Coe, Website Coordinator

-During a long tenure as an Oregon Shores board member, Michael led the effort to develop and launch our new (as of November, 2016) website.
+During a long tenure as an Oregon Shores board member, Michael led the effort to develop and launch our current website.
 While he stepped down from the board at the end of his second term, he continues to serve as our webmaster.
 He is a clinical and research psychologist with more than 20 years of experience in social and educational research, organizational consulting, program and project evaluation, and psychological and educational assessment.
-He has led research and evaluation studies for projects funded by the National Science Foundation, the U.S. Departments of Agriculture and Education, and many state and local agencies and private philanthropic organizations, and served as an expert consultant to the US Environmental Protection Agency on the evaluation of public partnership programs for environmental results.
-Recent work includes an NSF-funded project that brought geology, geohazard, and emergency preparedness education to park and museum interpreters, emergency management personnel, and science teachers in coastal regions of Oregon, northern California, and Washington.
+He has led research and evaluation studies for projects funded by the National Science Foundation, the National Institutes of Health, the U.S. Departments of Agriculture and Education, and many state and local agencies and private philanthropic organizations, and served as an expert consultant to the US Environmental Protection Agency on the evaluation of public partnership programs for environmental results.
+Recent work includes two NSF-funded projects that brought geology, geohazard, and emergency preparedness education to park and museum interpreters, emergency management personnel, and science teachers in coastal regions of Oregon, northern California, Washington and Alaska.
 He also brings his wide-ranging skills in project design and evaluation and grant-writing to Oregon Shores’ work, as he continues to assist in this area as well.
 A Portland resident since 1998, Michael is an active backpacker, photographer and sport fisherman.

 Anuradha Sawkar, Coastal Law Project Attorney